ryanallen/words-of-my-perfect-teacher/README.md

 [alt text](image_url)

 *<p id="jamyang-khyentse-wangpo-il" align="center">Jamyang Khyentse Wangpo (1820 - 1892)</p>*
 <p id="patrul-rinpoche-il" align="center">The first Khyentse.
-One of the main holders of the *Heart-essence of the Vast Expanse*.
+One of the main holders of the <i>Heart-essence of the Vast Expanse</i>.
 He was one of the founders of the ecumenical movement in which the teachings particular to all traditions of Tibetan Buddhism are studied impartially, creating a spiritual renaissance in Tibet.
 He saved many teachings whose lineages were about to disappear.</p>

 ---